And greetings to you thrill seekers, music lovers, conversationalists all across the fruited plane.

 Subsequent to her outing.

-Uh which gets me to my second disagreement with you.
+Which gets me to my second disagreement with you.

-My interpretation of it is that it could very well, the Time magazine source and the New York Times source could very well be the same individual.
+My interpretation of it is that it could very well, the Time Magazine source and the New York Times source could very well be the same individual.

 It's just an interpretation of what that waiver is.

-The New York Times is showing some journalistic integrity by by standing by their commitment to wherever that source was.
+The New York Times is showing some journalistic integrity by standing by their commitment to wherever that source was.

-The law's the law, Rush.
+The law is the law, Rush.

 So the law is the law, okay?